kayraozcan/5starhotelsinAfrica/README.md

 For reproduce data sets "5starhotelsinAfrica/Codes/location.py" should be ran for each country by chaning the command line = 13 with desired country

+Notes:
-Note that some of the countries might have more than 60 hotels but Google API only provides 60 results.
+Some of the countries might have more than 60 hotels but Google API only provides 60 results.
+Some countries could not be highlighted within the map due to mismatching in Google API and GeoJSON bases.